Mazda MX-5

-Generations and overview
+More than one million MX-5s have been sold, making it the best-selling two-seat convertible sports car in history.

+Overview

-The original MX-5 was launched at a time when small roadsters had almost disappeared from the market, with the Alfa Romeo Spider being one of the only comparable models still in production at the time.
-However, even the Spider was not a direct competitor of the MX-5 due to its significantly higher price tag.
-That left the Mazda as the spiritual successor to a host of discontinued sports cars such as the MG B, Triumph TR7, Triumph Spitfire, and Fiat Spider.
+The original MX-5 was launched at a time when small roadsters had almost disappeared from the market, with the Alfa Romeo Spider as one of the few comparable models still in production, though at a significantly higher price.
+That left the MX-5 as the spiritual successor to cars like the MGB, Triumph TR7, Triumph Spitfire, and Fiat Spider.

-The MX-5 was officially introduced in February 1989 at the Chicago Auto Show, and the public immediately resonated with the new sports car.
-The first generation MX-5 would go on to be the most popular of the four MX-5 generations by a wide margin, with over 228,961 units sold in the United States between 1989 and 1997.
+The MX-5 was introduced in February 1989 at the Chicago Auto Show.
+The first generation MX-5 sold 228,961 units between 1989 and 1997.